adil275/ece5831-2024-final-project/readme.md

 - Develop a system that generates high-quality personalized images from speech inputs.
 - Seamlessly combine speech-to-text conversion and fine-tuned image generation models.
 - Optimize training efficiency and ensure high output quality.

 ---

-## Significance
-The project advances multimodal AI by integrating speech recognition and image generation.
-It demonstrates how personalized models can enhance accessibility, creativity, and automation.
-This approach sets the groundwork for AI-driven tools in multiple industries.

----